kevinguebert/alexa-strava/README.md

-# Build a Strava Alexa App - Part 1
+# Build a Strava Alexa App

 Hello and Welcome!
 In this tutorial series we are going to walk through the steps of creating a new Alexa App using [Strava](https://www.strava.com).
 Let's first get some basic terminology down, introduce you to what we are going to build, and then we will dive right into building!